refractionPOINT/lce_doc/docs/events.md

 ### RECEIPT
 This event is used as a generic response to some commands.
-It usually contains an `ERROR` code that you can use to determine if the command was successful.
+It usually contains an `ERROR` code that you can use to determine if the command was successful or not.
 It's often a good idea to issue the original command with an `investigation_id` which will get echoed in the `RECEIPT` related to that command to make it easier to track.

+> To see all possible `ERROR` codes, visit the [Errors](errors.md) reference doc.

 Platforms: Windows, Linux, MacOS, Chrome